waqasbhatti/lcc-server/lccserver/server-docs/conesearch.md

 box.
 The query will enter the run-queue and begin executing as soon as possible.
 If it does not finish within 30 seconds, either because the query itself took too long or if the light curve collection for the matching objects took too long, it will be sent to a background queue.
-You will be informed of the URL where the results of the query will appear as a *dataset*.
-From the dataset page associated with this query, you can view and download the table (as CSV) generated based on the columns specified and download light curves (individually or in a collected ZIP file) of all matching objects.
+In either case, you will be informed of the permanent URL where the results of the query will appear as a *dataset*.
+From the dataset page associated with this query, you can view and download a data table CSV file generated based on the columns specified.
+You may also download light curves (individually or in a collected ZIP file) of all matching objects.

 ### Examples